The Little Rock Nine: How children became the centre of the civil rights struggle

 Source: https://pixabay.com/photos/classroom-school-education-learning-2093744/

-In 1957, nine black students were brave enough to attend an all-white school in Little Rock, Arkansas.
+In 1957, nine Black students were brave enough to attend a previously all-white school in Little Rock, Arkansas.

 These students, known as the Little Rock Nine, were faced with abuse and violence from both the white community and the school administration.